microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 </array>
 ```

-3. Add LSApplicationQueriesSchemes to Info.plist ([**TODO**] verify).
-This will allow making call to Microsoft Authenticator if installed.
+3. Add LSApplicationQueriesSchemes to Info.plist ([**TODO** verify]).
+This will allow making calls [**TODO** better wording?] to Microsoft Authenticator if installed.
 Note that scheme “msauthv3” is needed when compiling your app with Xcode 11 or later.
 ```xml
 <key>LSApplicationQueriesSchemes</key>
 <array>